dabeaz-course/practical-python/Notes/01_Introduction/03_Numbers.md

 How much will Dave pay if he pays an extra $1000/month for 4 years starting in year 5 of the mortgage?

+When you run the new program, it should report a total payment of `878389.99` over 309 months.

 ### Exercise 1.10: Making a table

 Modify the program to print out a table showing the month, total paid so far, and the remaining principal.